sleepycat/building-safer-systems/README.md

 # Building Safer Systems

-this is a presentation for [BSides Halifax](https://bsideshalifax.ca/) on using LangSec Principles with GraphQL.
+This is a presentation for [BSides Halifax](https://bsideshalifax.ca/) on using LangSec Principles with GraphQL.
+These slides are visible at [sleepycat.github.io/building-safer-systems](https://sleepycat.github.io/building-safer-systems).

 ## Running the code examples